-The following is a guide for everything you need to know about the coveted music premiere.
+The following is a guide for everything you need to know about music premieres

-A premiere is offering a blog exclusive content (i.e. a track, music video, album stream) in advance of its release for them to host solely on their site for an agreed upon period of time.
-It can be an excellent tool and event within a larger strategy.
+A premiere is offering a blog exclusive content (i.e. a track, music video, EP stream) in advance of its release for the music blog to host solely on their site for an agreed upon period of time (usually 24 hours).
+It can be an excellent tool which can be leveraged within a larger strategy.

-In addition to unreleased content you will need patience, a strong familiarity of music sites in your genre, and a sense of where you are in the ecosystem.
+In addition to unreleased content, you will need patience, a strong familiarity with music sites in your genre, and a sense of where you are in the zeitgeist.

 Talent and creative genius aside, everything is easier when you are connected to the right people.
 This is why hiring a well-connected publicist can be a valuable decision if you are looking to secure a premiere on influential sites that will give you what you are looking for out of a premiere (more on this later).
 Your mid-tier blog is featuring about 2% of the material they receive on a daily basis, and not all of these submissions are for a premiere.
 If you want to stand out in an editor’s 2,000 email deep inbox, it helps to have someone reaching out on your behalf who already has a great relationship with them.